kabir-rab/Dimensional-Score-Card/README.md

 Users can also define colours for each measures (static/dynamic).

 _IMPORTANT!
-This extension is part of bundle (Kab's Extension Bundle).
+This extension is part of a bundle (Kab's Extension Bundle).
 Can be used on its own._

 # Demo
 <p align="center">